MicrosoftDocs/VBA-Docs/api/Office.IDocumentInspector.md

 # IDocumentInspector object (Office)

-Represents the interface through which the methods of a  **IDocumentInspector** object are accessed.
+Represents the interface through which the methods of an **IDocumentInspector** object are accessed.

 ## Remarks

- **IDocumentInspector** provides access to the **GetInfo**, **Inspect**, and **Fix** methods.
+**IDocumentInspector** provides access to the **Fix**, **GetInfo**, and **Inspect** methods.
 The **IDocumentInspector** object is used with custom Document Inspector modules.
 This is in contrast to modules that are shipped with Microsoft Office.

 > [!NOTE]
 > The **IDocumentInspector** object is for the exclusive use of custom Document Inspector module authors and cannot be used with Microsoft Visual Basic for Applications (VBA).

 ## See also